osome-iu/botometer-python/README.md

 [RapidAPI](https://rapidapi.com/OSoMe/api/botometer-pro).

 ## [Change Note]
+### May, 2020

+We have made some changes to our API, please read the [annoucnment](https://twitter.com/Botometer/status/1250557098708144131) for details.
+Due to the API change, the old `botometer-python` package might stop to work.
+Please upgrade it in your local environment to the least version.

+### Sep, 2019

 Mashape has renamed itself to [RapidAPI](https://rapidapi.com/).
 The old mashape.com based URL and HTTP headers were deprecated in Sep 1st, 2019.